 The IDP should have as one of the core components a housing plan\chapter that determines areas of priority in terms of housing development within the Municipality.
-The Housing Chapter of the Blouberg

-Municipality was developed also to indicate which areas will need inclusionary housing, which ones will require the provision of basic low cost houses etc. the development of the chapter was highly informed by the SDF as well as the active participation of the ward Councilors, community development workers, ward committees and municipal officials, especially in the planning and housing divisions.
+The Housing Chapter of the Blouberg Municipality was developed also to indicate which areas will need inclusionary housing, which ones will require the provision of basic low cost houses etc. the development of the chapter was highly informed by the SDF as well as the active participation of the ward Councilors, community development workers, ward committees and municipal officials, especially in the planning and housing divisions.

 The aim of the Housing Chapter was to move away from the arbitrary and reactive way of allocating low cost housing to a neutral and proactive way of doing that.
-The document is at revision stage.
-The Department of Cooperative Governance, Human Settlements and Traditional Affairs funds and implements the housing projects on behalf of the municipality.
+The document needs to be revised, as it is outdated.
+The Department of Cooperative Governance, Human Settlements and Traditional Affairs funds and implements the housing projects on behalf of the Municipality.